mukhtar-github/react-js/README.md

 // Importing Named Exports Example import { books } from "./books"; // We don't add the .js extention when importing javascript files in react.

-// Using VS Code extensions for react, we can create our component using rafce shortcut, using export default. import React from "react";
+// Using VS Code extensions for react - ES7+ React/Redux/React-Native snippets, we can create our component using rafce(regular arror function component export) shortcut, using export default. import React from "react";

 const Book = () => {